cityofaustin/Residential-Permitting/_project_steps/1-general-process/consult.md

 * Will you demolish or change any existing property features such as a patio, a driveway, or a walkway?
 * Will you change or add electrical wiring, plumbing, or a heating and cooling system?
 * Will you make any cosmetic changes that would require an express permit?
-* Do you have any on trees larger than 19 inches in diameter on your property?
+* Do you have any trees larger than 19 inches in diameter on your property?
 * Is your home more than 40 years old?

 The project scoping worksheet can help you collect this information.
 You can also bring the worksheet to your consultation to help save time.